Lumorti/twp/README.md

 rm -f data.json mapping.json inverse.json
 ```

-Then the word list and word association data needs to be loaded, requiring NLTK:
+Then the word list and word association data needs to be loaded:

 ```bash
 ./twp -1